Metro Boomin

+As a non-performing lead artist, Wayne's debut studio album, Not All Heroes Wear Capes (2018), and its follow-up, Heroes & Villains (2022), both debuted atop the Billboard 200, along with his two collaborative albums with Future: We Don't Trust You (2024) and We Still Don't Trust You (2024).
+Heroes & Villains spawned the single "Creepin' (with the Weeknd and 21 Savage), which peaked at number three on the Billboard Hot 100 and within the top ten of several countries.
+We Don't Trust You spawned the single "Like That" (with Future and Kendrick Lamar), which became his first number-one song on the chart as a lead performer.
+In addition, he has released the collaborative projects Savage Mode (2016) and Savage Mode II (2020) with 21 Savage, DropTopWop (2017) with Gucci Mane, Perfect Timing (2017) with Nav, and Double or Nothing (2017) with Big Sean.

 Early life

 Leland Tyler Wayne was born on September 16, 1993, in St. Louis, Missouri, where he attended Parkway North High School.
+He is the son of Lamont and Leslie Joanne Wayne.
 He has four siblings.
 After a brief stint playing bass guitar in his middle school band, he turned to making beats in the seventh grade at age 13.
-This happened when his mother bought him a laptop and he got a copy of the music production software FruityLoops.
-In high school, he produced five beats a day.
+This happened when his mother bought him a laptop and he got a copy of the music production software FL Studio, then known as FruityLoops.
+Metro is mostly self-taught, and in high school, he produced five beats a day.
 Initially, Wayne wanted to rap, and started making beats so that he could have music to rap over.
-However, he eventually turned his full attention toward hip hop production.
-As he continued to hone his production skills, while still in high school, he began to utilize online social media platforms, such as Twitter, to network with more established rap artists as well as beat submissions for potential music placements.
+However, he eventually turned his full attention toward hip-hop production.
+As he continued to hone his production skills in high school, he began to utilize social media platforms including Twitter to network with more established rap artists, as well as beat submissions for potential music placements.